phac-nml/irida/CONTRIBUTING.md

 #### Submitting a pull request

 When you have completed development on your issue, you can submit it to the project for review as a GitHub pull request.
 You should reference the issue you were working on from IRIDA's [GitHub issue board] in your pull request.
 The core IRIDA development team will review the content of the merge for functionality, fit to IRIDA's priorities, and coding standards listed above.
-All tests in the CI suite must pass before before a pull request is merged.
+All tests in the CI suite must pass before a pull request is merged.
 After review the core development team may suggest changes to your submission.
 After feedback, if the development team's questions or suggestions are not addressed in a timely manner, your pull request may be closed.

 **The final decision on whether to accept a pull request comes from the core IRIDA development team.**